-The Sespe Creek at Grand Avenue water temperature monitoring site is located in a pool habitat approximately 150 ft downstream of the USGS Gauge along Grand Avenue.
-The logger was attached to a fence post between two boulders, 0.5 feet from the bottom along the bank (Photo 13, Appendix B).
-The objective at this location was to monitor water temperatures at the resident and young-of-theyear coastal rainbow trout release location in Sespe Creek.
-This was an easily accessible pool with sufficient flow creating areas of scour and abundant instream cover, primarily riparian vegetation and boulder substrate.
-The minimum water temperature collected at this site was 4.2 °C and the maximum temperature was 29.8 °C (Table 7, Appendix A).
+The Sespe Creek at Grand Avenue water temperature monitoring site was located in a pool habitat type approximately 150 ft downstream of the USGS Gauge along Grand Avenue.
+The logger was attached to a fence post between two boulders, 0.5 feet from the bottom along the bank (Photo 15, Appendix B).
+The objective at this location was to monitor water temperatures at the resident and young-of-the-year coastal rainbow trout release location in Sespe Creek.
+This was an easily accessible pool with sufficient flow creating areas of scour and abundant in-stream cover, primarily riparian vegetation and boulder substrate.
+The minimum water temperature collected at this site was 8.3 °C and the maximum temperature was 30.7 °C (Table 7, Appendix A).

-5.1.9 PIRU CREEK BELOW SANTA FELICIA DAM
+5.1.9 PIRU CREEK AT SANTA FELICIA DAM

 The Piru Creek below Santa Felicia Dam water temperature monitoring site is located in a pool habitat approximately 500 ft downstream of the Santa Felicia Dam outlet works.
 Two data loggers were deployed at this site.
-The temperature logger (17C) was placed inside a standpipe above a pool water level logger (17B) which is at the deepest part of the pool (about 3 ft), 0.3 feet from the bottom along the bank (Photo 14, Appendix B).
+The temperature logger (17C) was placed inside a standpipe above a pool water level logger (17B) which is at the deepest part of the pool (about 3 ft), 0.3 feet from the bottom along the bank (Photo 16, Appendix B).
 The objective at this location was to monitor water temperatures in the trout-bearing reach of Piru Creek below the dam.
-This was an easily accessible pool with sufficient flow creating areas of scour and abundant in-stream cover, primarily riparian vegetation and boulder substrate.
-The minimum water temperature collected at this site was 7.7 °C and the maximum temperature was 23.9 °C (Table 7, Appendix A).
+This was an easily accessible pool with sufficient flow creating areas of scour and abundant in-stream cover, primarily riparian and aquatic vegetation and boulders.
+The minimum water temperature collected at site 17B was 8.6 °C and the maximum temperature was 23.5 °C (Table 7, Appendix A).
+The minimum water temperature collected at site 17C was 8.7 °C and the maximum temperature was 23.4 °C (Table 7, Appendix A).

-5.1.10 PIRU CREEK UPSTREAM OF THE SANTA CLARA RIVER CONFLUENCE
+5.1.10 PIRU CREEK UPSTREAM OF SANTA CLARA RIVER CONFLUENCE

 The Piru Creek upstream of the Santa Clara River confluence water temperature monitoring site is located in Piru Creek in a pool habitat approximately 1500 ft upstream of the Santa Clara River confluence.
-The data was taken from a water level logger inside a standpipe at the deepest part of the pool (about 2.0 ft), 0.2 feet from the bottom in the middle of the stream channel (Photo 15, Appendix B).
+The data was taken from a water level logger inside a standpipe at the deepest part of the pool (about 2.0 ft), 0.2 feet from the bottom in the middle of the stream channel (Photo 17, Appendix B).
 The objective at this location was to monitor water temperatures near the terminus of Piru Creek where water temperatures can be very high in the summer months.
-The minimum water temperature collected at this site was 7.1

-°C and the maximum temperature was 33.8 °C (Table 7, Appendix A).
+The minimum water temperature collected at this site was 4.0 °C and the maximum temperature was 30.7 °C (Table 7, Appendix A).